McMinds-Lab/multilingual_journal_club/README.md

 - [GitHub for scientists](https://osf.io/preprints/metaarxiv/x3p2q/), a guide to using GitHub for non-code projects in science (like even collaborating on manuscripts!)

 - https://youtube.com/@DrGeoffLindsey - a fun channel Ryan found that can help understand how sounds differ among languages

+- [iNatle](https://thecnidaegritty.org/iNatle/) - a game created by Ryan where you can learn what organisms are called in other languages.